Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-18-Inverse_PINN.md

 > The primary distinction lies not in the architecture itself, but in **what is being learned**.
 A **Forward PINN** learns the **state field** $u(x,t)$ when physical parameters are known, whereas an **Inverse PINN** learns both the **state field** and the **unknown physical parameters** simultaneously from sparse observations.

----

-## Key Takeaway

-> Despite their different goals, both **Forward PINNs** and **Inverse PINNs** rely on the same core ingredients: neural-network function approximation, automatic differentiation, PDE-constrained learning, and gradient-based optimization.

-> The primary distinction is not in the architecture itself, but in **what is being learned**.
-Forward PINNs learn the **state field**, whereas Inverse PINNs learn both the **state field** and the **unknown physical parameters**.